rueckstiess/mtools/README.md

 #### Description

 A script to plot query durations in a logfile (requires numpy and matplotlib packages).
+Clicking on any of the plot points will print the corresponding log line to stdout.
+Clicking on the x-axis labels will output an "mlogfilter" string with the matching "--from" parameter.

     usage: mplotqueries filename [-h] [--ns [NS [NS ...]]] [--exclude-ns [NS [NS ...]]]